Let me guess…

 I like to exercise according to where I am in my cycle.
 Whilst I practice yoga at any time, I up it during my pre-menstrual phase and menstrual phase as it’s gentler and helps alleviate some of the PMS symptoms I experience.

 I’ve been searching for videos on the internet to follow so I can practice yoga in the comfort of my own home.
-So now, I start my day (if I can of course) with a short yoga routine.
+So now, I start my day (if I can of course) with this short yoga routine:

 Starting out, I researched yoga poses that would help me with what I needed (the Endometriosis Foundation of America has some great ones).
 Right now I’m in practice mode and am just learning the key poses—it’s a fun new adventure and I’ve really been enjoying expanding my knowledge during this phase.

-There are no hard and fast rules when it comes to this because the severity of the condition and its symptoms vary widely from person to person.
+When it comes to this there are no hard and fast rules.
+We are all different and the severity of the condition and our symptoms vary widely from person to person.

 Abdominal exercises such as crunches, or sit-ups.
 Most of the time these muscles are in spasm and overly tight from constant pain.